opencaesar/opencaesar.github.io/_events/2024-04-25-onto-Nexus-Forum-2025.md

 ## About onto:Nexus Forum

-The **onto:Nexus Forum** — the International Forum on Ontological Modeling and Analysis — is a venue for developers, researchers, and practitioners to exchange ideas and experiences related to the application of formal methods (adding rigor), DevOps methods (adding agility), and AI methods (adding automation) to ontological modeling and analysis.
+The **onto:Nexus Forum**, the International Forum on Ontological Modeling and Analysis, is a venue for developers, researchers, and practitioners to exchange ideas and experiences related to the application of formal methods (adding rigor), DevOps methods (adding agility), and AI methods (adding automation) to ontological modeling and analysis.
 The forum also aims to foster collaborations within the community.

 ## Forum Chair